Build an App Using Only AI (No Code Required)

 What Just Happened?

-Section titled “What Just Happened?”Let’s recap what you accomplished—without writing code:
+Section titled “What Just Happened?”Here is what you accomplished, without writing any code yourself:

-- ✅ Created a production SaaS app — Authentication, database, dashboard
+- ✅ Built a production app: Authentication, database, dashboard

-- ✅ Added a custom data model — Invoice collection with TypeScript types
+- ✅ Added a custom data model: Invoices with create, read, update, and delete

-- ✅ Deployed to production — Live URL on distributed infrastructure
+- ✅ Deployed to production: Live URL with database and hosting configured automatically

 Total time: 10-15 minutes